Amelia M. Biehl, PhD 2007

 James W. Saunoris, PhD 2012

-Assistant Professor, Eastern Michigan University
+Associate Professor, Eastern Michigan University

 Dissertation: Fiscal Federalism and the Role of Intergovernmental Transfers, advised by Bill Hoyt and Chris Bollinger

 Other: Published in Eastern Economic Journal, Economics of Governance, Public Choice, Public Finance Review, Southern Economic Journal, and other outlets.

 Why UK?
 "The many things I enjoyed while attending UK include working with world-renowned and friendly faculty, UK's great work environment, opportunities to work with top-ranked faculty at the Center for Business and Economic Research and the Center for Poverty Research, and the excellent graduate support for both teaching and research."

 Dissertation: Exports, Macroeconomic Policy, and Economic Growth, advised by Jenny Minier

 Other: Published in Southern Economic Journal, Journal of Macroeconomics, Journal of Economic Education, Empirical Economics, among other peer-reviewed outlets